Medically reviewed by Drugs.com. Last updated on Jun 18, 2020.

 Accelerate fetal lung maturation

-Hypersensitivity to any component of the formulation; IM administration contraindicated in idiopathic thrombocytopenic purpura.
+Hypersensitivity to any component of the formulation; IM administration contraindicated in immune thrombocytopenia (formerly known as idiopathic thrombocytopenic purpura).

 Documentation of allergenic cross-reactivity for glucocorticoids is limited.
 However, because of similarities in chemical structure and/or pharmacologic actions, the possibility of cross-sensitivity cannot be ruled out with certainty.

-Bursitis (other than of foot), tenosynovitis, peritendinitis: Intrabursal: 3 to 6 mg (0.5 to 1 mL) for one dose; several injections may be required for acute exacerbations or chronic conditions; reduced doses may be warranted for repeat injections.
+Bursitis (other than of foot): Intra-articular: 3 to 6 mg (0.5 to 1 mL) for one dose; additional injections may be required for acute exacerbations or chronic conditions; generally, injections should be separated by a minimum of 4 to 6 weeks and limited to ≤4 injections per year.
+If symptoms are not improved after 1 or 2 injections, additional injections are unlikely to provide benefit (Cardone 2002); following resolution of acute episodes, reduced doses may be warranted for chronic conditions.

 IM: 30 mg daily for 1 week, followed by 12 mg every other day for 4 weeks.